 Risk of inventory becoming obsolete

-The value and quality of your product decreases the longer you keep it in stock.
-You have to make it a priority to sell your inventory while they’re new to the market.
-Smart phones, for example, are updated almost every six months.
+The value and quality of your product decrease the longer you keep it in stock.
+You have to make it a priority to sell your inventory while it’s new to the market.
+Smartphones, for example, are updated almost every six months.
 So, you have to sell your stock before new versions arrive.
-You might end up having to sell them at a smaller price because it has become outdated or obsolete.
-Similarly, if you are selling perishable goods, you would have to sell them at a lower price as it gets nearer to the expiration date.
-You would potentially lose money on the item if it must be sold below cost in order to clear it out.
+Otherwise, you might have to sell them at a discounted price because it has become outdated or obsolete.
+Similarly, if you sell perishable goods, you’ll need to sell them at a lower price as it gets closer to the expiration date.
+Generally, a forced sale is never good and could cause a loss for your business.

-By keeping excess inventory on, it’s possible that you have misjudged what will and what will not sell.
-In doing so, you could end up with a large quantity of items that people don’t want to purchase.
-Again, you might have to sell at a steep discount, or sell below cost to move the inventory out of your warehouse.
+You may have decided to keep excess inventory but then realized you misjudged what will and will not sell.
+In doing so, you could end up with too much inventory on hand that people don’t want to purchase.
+Again, you might have to sell at a steep discount or below cost to move the inventory out of your warehouse.

 Higher storage costs

-Excess inventory means extra space needed for storage.
-Extra space also means extra costs, and since you have to include those extra costs in your price, you might end up losing to competition with other sellers because your price is too high.
-Even if you have your own warehouse, you would still be having extra costs in maintenance, and you also risk not having enough space for new items.
+Excess inventory means extra storage space.
+Additional space also means extra costs, and since you have to include those extra costs in your price, you might lose to competition because your price is too high.
+Even if you have your own warehouse, you would still have extra maintenance costs and risk needing more space for new items.
+Proper inventory control is all about optimized warehouse space.

 Risk of natural disasters

 Any type of stock is always at risk of being destroyed or damaged by fires, floods, or other natural disasters.
-Having less of it in excess, however, would incur smaller losses should these natural disasters happen.
+However, having less of it in excess would incur more minor losses should these natural disasters happen.

 Higher insurance premiums

-The amount of insurance you will be paying for items will be directly related to the capital cost of the products you’re storing.
-The more inventory you keep and the longer you keep it, the more insurance you pay on it.
+The insurance you will pay for items will be directly related to the capital cost of the products you store.
+The more inventory you keep and the longer you keep it, the more insurance you pay.
+It’s really that simple!

-When weighing out the pros and cons of holding excess inventory it’s all about comparing your carrying costs against how much stock outs would potentially cost your business.
-Carrying costs would include cost of capital, insurance, storage fees, material handling, administration, and any other fees you may incur for holding onto inventory that is taking up real estate in your warehouse.
+When weighing the pros and cons of holding excess inventory, you must compare your carrying costs against the potential cost of stockouts to your business.
+Carrying costs would include the cost of capital, insurance, storage fees, material handling, administration, and any other fees you may incur for holding onto inventory that is taking up real estate in your warehouse.

-In many cases, you will probably find that keeping additional inventory in stock is a good thing.
+As mentioned, in many cases, keeping additional inventory in stock is a good thing.
 You have probably found that having enough of a hot-selling product is a constant problem.
-Rather than come up short when a customer is eager to buy, it is wise to keep a few more in the back, in reserve so that your shelves are never empty (which doesn’t look good for any retailer).
+Rather than come up short when a customer is eager to buy, keeping a reserve in the back is wise.
+Empty shelves are never a good look for a retailer, so it’s best to keep them filled whenever possible.
+You can do this by planning your safety stock levels to account for unexpected fluctuations in your inventory levels.

-One way to help ensure that you always have a good balance of inventory is to use software designed to manage your warehouse.
-For example, inFlow Cloud will alert you when your stock hits a certain point and allows you to create a purchase order with a few clicks.
-If you’re using barcodes inFlow can handle that too!
-Read our Ultimate Barcoding Guide to learn everything about barcodes including how you can get started barcoding your business.
+One way to help ensure that you always have good inventory control is to use software designed to manage your warehouse.
+For example, inFlow will alert you when your stock hits a certain point and allow you to create a purchase order with a few clicks.
+If you’re using barcodes, inFlow can handle that too!
+Read our Ultimate Barcoding Guide to learn about barcodes, including how to start barcoding your business.

 The content was very helpful.
 Keep it up on informing us these things TJ McCue.